bentoml/BentoML/docs/source/deployment/knative.rst

 ===========================================

-For this guide, our kubernetes cluster run on minikube, we will get the appropriate ip from minikube and the port from istio
+Find the cluster IP address and exposed port of the deployed Knative service, in the context of minikube:

 .. code-block::

-    > minikube ip
+    $ minikube ip

+    # Sample output

     192.168.64.4

-    > kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].nodePort}
+    $ kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].nodePort}

+    # Sample output

     31871

-With the ip address and port, we can make a curl request to the prediction result from Knative
+With the IP address and port, Use `curl` to make an HTTP request to the deployment in Knative:

 .. code-block:: bash

-    > curl -v -i \
+    $ curl -v -i \
         --header "Content-Type: application/json" \
         --header "Host: iris-classifier.bentoml.example.com" \
         --request POST \
         --data '[[5.1, 3.5, 1.4, 0.2]]' \
         http://192.168.64.4:31871/predict

+    # Sample output

     Note: Unnecessary use of -X or --request, POST is already inferred.
     *   Trying 192.168.64.4...